dlu-ch/dlb/doc/faq.rst

 a :class:`dlb.fs.Path`.
 As far as dlb is concerned, it is safe to use *any* character in paths (e.g. :file:`-o ~/.bashrc` or :file:`; sudo rm -rf /`).

-SCons detects dependencies *before* it runs a tool.
-It does so by scanning input files, roughly mimicking the tool to be run potentially. dlb detects dependencies *after* a redo of a :term:`tool instance`.
-It uses information provided by the tool itself (e.g. the list of include file directly from the compiler), which is much more accurate and also much faster.
+SCons detects dependencies *before* it executes a tool.
+It does so by scanning input files, roughly mimicking the tool to be executed potentially. dlb detects dependencies *after* a redo of a :term:`tool instance`.
+It uses information provided by the tool itself (e.g. the list of include file directly from the compiler), which is much more accurate and also faster.
+When dlb detects a new dependency (after the execution of a tool instance), the next execution of this tool instance always performs a redo.
+SCons can avoid "redos" right after its *first* run.

 dlb is significantly faster and is designed for easy extension.